more events »

 Inspired by the energy of the contemporary classical scene, she pursued her fascination with orchestral music and taught herself notation and orchestration.
 Her orchestral writing has been described in the IAWM Journal as “a fusion of styles—ancient, medieval sounds expressed via modality and open sonorities, modernist minimalist ostinato, and classical approaches to basic ideas—to capture components of the human experience.”

-Note: The composer has directed that all Artist’s proceeds from the purchase of the Dream Vapors album to be donated through PARMA Recordings to the Cure Alzheimer’s Fund (a non-profit organization dedicated to funding research).
+Note: The composer has directed that all Artist’s proceeds from the purchase of the DREAM VAPORS album to be donated through PARMA Recordings to the Cure Alzheimer’s Fund (a 501(c)(3) public charity dedicated to funding research.

 “Tracing a Dream” is the track featured on the “Dream Vapors” CD promotion.